TOURISM GEOGRAPHIES

 - the theoretical context that the research is set within;

-- the methodology (I consider this the least important part of the abstract -- people can read this in the paper); and
+- the methodology (This the least important part of the abstract -- people can read this in the paper); and

 - the findings and global significance (these are the most important part of the abstract!).